aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 Wouldn’t it be cool if we could express our diagrams as _data in text files_ so that we could then do some of these fun things with our diagrams?

+I think that would be super cool!

+Now, you might be thinking — don’t we already have tools that can do that?
+[Graphviz](http://graphviz.org), [PlantUML](http://plantuml.com), [Mermaid](http://knsv.github.io/mermaid/#/), etc?

+Well, yes, those tools do exist.
+I’ve tried many over the years.
+Unfortunately, none of them have ever felt like a good fit for software _architecture_.

+There are a few reasons for this.

 ## What Is

 ### slide

+[image of a very graph-y graph]

+For example, Graphviz is a very well known tool.
+And it’s an excellent tool.

+Unfortunately, Graphviz is all about graphs! _Mathemetical_ graphs.

+So it makes composition and nesting quite awkward.

 ### slide

+[image of composed/nested elements on an architecture diagram]

+Which is unfortunate, because nested elements are an extremely useful notation to include in an architecture diagram!

+### slide

+[??]

+All or most of these tools support only algorithmic layouts when rendering diagrams — meaning the tool decides where to postion all the elements, how to route the relationship lines, etc.

+This is great when one has a lot of data and one is creating a visualization in order to explore that data, to seek new insights.

+But it’s not great at all when one is _authoring_ the data specifically in order to create a visualization designed to _convey_ a coherent _story_ about about those elements.

+It turns out that when one _is_ trying to convey a coherent story about a set of elements, it’s extremely useful to be able to specify the relative positioning of those elements.

+Whenever I tried Graphviz, I’d find myself wrestling with its algorithms just to get things laid out clearly and usefully.

 ## What Could Be